Champaign-Urbana Symphony Orchestra: About the Orchestra

 The CUSO is an orchestra that performs five to six subscription concerts and three to four Youth Concerts each season.
 The CUSO reaches more than 45,000 people each year through live performance and concert broadcasts.
 Throughout its history, the CUSO has established a number of musical landmarks, including the performances of commissioned works and the showcasing of internationally acclaimed guest artists.
 The opening concert of the 1991–1992 concert season, "Celebration!" featured only music that was composed and performed by African-Americans.
 A historic event, this performance was heard nationally over American Public Radio's "Performance Today" and was honored with an American Society of Composers, Authors and Publishers (ASCAP) Award for Adventurous Programming.
 The CUSO continues its long-standing tradition of collaboration with the University of Illinois Oratorio Society in the presentation of major choral works.

 Community Outreach

 One of the Champaign-Urbana Symphony Orchestra's main goals is to provide high-quality music education for the youth of the Champaign–Urbana metropolitan area.
 Each year, the CUSO reaches approximately 15,000 youths through its Youth Concerts, In-School Concerts, and events such as the Instrument Petting Zoo.

 Personnel

-In addition to the approximately 65 contracted players and the music director, the CUSO employs three administrative staff members: an executive director, operations manager, and music librarian.
+In addition to the approximately 65 contracted players and the music director, the CUSO employs five administrative staff members: an executive director, development director, operations manager, office administrator, and music librarian.
 The orchestra also employs many area musicians as substitute or extra musicians on an as-needed basis.